Roasted Red Pepper Soup

 Onions, carrots, and celery with seasonings after cooking.

-Step 1: Heat the olive oil in a large heavy bottom pot.
-Add the onions, carrots and celery and cook until soft and translucent.
+Heat the olive oil in a large heavy-bottom pot.
+Add the onion, carrots, and celery and cook until softened and the onion looks translucent, then season with salt, black pepper, and crushed red pepper.

 Garlic, basil, thyme and roasted red peppers added to pot.